1. Home

 We’ve planned everything with a goal to offer a tough week of mountain bike stage racing without compromising the enjoyment of riding great trails that are part of an incredibly beautiful natural landscape.

-We have four stage venues with moderately difficult routes spread out over the course of a week.
-With three loop stages (Castelnovo ne’ Monti, Fiumalbo and Vidicatico), competitors will be under less stress and have more hours to recover, as well as have time to explore and learn about the stage locations.
+We have three stage venues with moderately difficult routes spread out over the course of a week.
+With three loop stages (Lizzano in Belvedere, Riolunato and Castelnovo ne’ Monti), competitors will be under less stress and have more hours to recover, as well as have time to explore and learn about the stage locations.

 In the meantime, get ready for a challenging race with varied terrain and alternating continuous climbs and descents that will test your endurance, but with just as many stretches of pure, adrenaline-filled downhill fun.